junjunjd/PaymentEngine/README.md

 # PaymentEngine

-PaymentEngine is toy engine written in pure Rust that reads transactions from a CSV, updates client accounts, handles disputes and chargebacks, and then outputs the state of clients accounts as a CSV.
+PaymentEngine is a toy engine written in pure Rust that reads transactions from a CSV, updates client accounts, handles disputes and chargebacks, and then outputs the state of clients accounts as a CSV.

 CSV rows are streamed through structs that implement the Read trait without loading the entire data set upfront in memory.
 This means that the `process_records` function that processes the transaction data is agnostic to concrete data sources which can be CSV files or TCP streams.